Definitions and interpretation

 - we store your Data on secure servers.

-- We are Cyber Essentials Plus certified and undertaking ISO 27001 certification.
+- We are ISO 27001 and Cyber Essentials Plus certified.
 This family of standards helps us manage your Data and keep it secure.

 - Technical and organisational measures include measures to deal with any suspected data breach.
 If you suspect any misuse or loss or unauthorised access to your Data, please let us know immediately by contacting us via this e-mail address: email@example.com